QuadDeDanger/awale/README.md

 - TIME_BUDGET_HINT: selects the amount of time the AI will play unrestricted, in milliseconds.
 After the configured time has past, the AI will hurry to finish.
 - TIME_BUDGET_MAX: selects the amount of time the AI will play, in milliseconds.
 After the configured time has past, the AI will almost instantly finish execution.
+- MEMOIZE_ENABLED: enables the use of memoizaton tables.
+Will also save the table in a file (default: memoization.dat)
 - MEMOIZE_MAX_SIZE: configures the maximum amount of items to be stored in the memoization table in memory.

 ## Memoization table trainer